The Promise Account

 A more impactful cash management solution.

-The CNote Promise Account is a fully insured product that gives larger investors and institutions a single place to put their cash to work for positive social impact while achieving an attractive return.
-The Promise Account provides the flexibility of 90-day liquidity and the peace of mind that comes from FDIC and NCUA backing—plus the satisfaction of helping communities around the country thrive.
+The CNote Promise Account is a fully insured product that gives investors and institutions a single place to put their cash to work for positive social impact while generating a competitive return.
+The Promise Account provides flexible liquidity and the peace of mind that comes from FDIC and NCUA backing

 Funds are fully accessible every 90 days with 10-days notice.